 As we can conclude, resets and wild swings are totally normal and expected when you think about it.
 Ancient Chinese described cycles as Yin and Yang which are two stages of a cycle that consistently change into the other.

 But we will stick to economic cycles.
-What I will explain you is what I learned from Mike Maloney and this from now on is from his presentation.
+What I will explain you is what I learned from mainly Mike Maloney and I am using some of his slides.
+He is a real gold bug, but he also understands cycles and is looking at economy from macro perspective.

 There’s only so many different asset classes, and I’ve picked the three major ones: